-RCCD is committed to a safe educational and work environment for all students, faculty and staff as well as the surrounding community and visitors.
+RCCD is committed to a safe educational and work environment for all students, faculty, staff and visitors, as well as the surrounding community.
 Timely communication in the event of an emergency is a priority.
 In the event of a serious incident that poses an immediate threat to life or property, the District has various systems in place in order to communicate information to stakeholders quickly.